 This challenging off-road course is not suitable for buggies.

 There are no facilities on the actual course.
-However toilets are available at The Woolpack Inn approximately 150m from the start/finish area.
 Public toilets are located at the bus and railway stations and on Lord Roberts Road and Dyer Lane.

 Location of startThe event starts on an open area of Beverley Westwood adjacent to where Westwood Road meets Walkington Road.

 Bus: Beverley Bus Station on Sow Hill Road is approximately 10 minutes’ walk from the start.
 Go up Sow Hill Road towards Saturday Market, turn left at the traffic lights onto Lairgate then follow directions in ‘Getting there on foot’.